 Don’t know what the hottest toys are this season?
 Here’s Amazon’s list of the Top 100 Toys.

 14. ✦ Dream Bigger

-Perhaps the simplest resolution to make is this, because technically it doesn’t require any tangible action from you.
+Perhaps the simplest resolution to make is this, because technically it doesn’t require any tangible action from you, just a creative mind.
 By letting yourself dream bigger, you find yourself bringing more positivity and confidence in your life, thus drawing success towards you, as well.
 And why not dream big?
 We all have a right to be our happiest selves in this life!

 Hint: a great way to dream bigger is by creating your bucket list!
 Need help?
 Read How to Make a Bucket List in 5 Easy Steps.

 15. ✧ Drink Less Alcohol